 With more time testing and less time learning, Texas students are being short-changed.
 With testing activity now taking from 28 to 45 days each school year, testing is out of control.
 What can we do?
-Save Texas Schools asks our legislature to take a second look at high-stakes testing that is draining both time and resources from…
+Save Texas Schools asks our legislature to continue looking at high-stakes testing that is draining both time and resources from the education…

 The 2011 Texas Legislature chopped more than a billion dollars from higher education, dashing the dream of college for many Texas students.
 While scholarships disappeared, many campuses were forced to raise tuition costs, a deadly combination for families without the resources to make up the difference.